fbrowther/SQLAlchemy-Challenge/README.md

 # WEATHER_APP
 Last but the not the least, i have created an Hawaii_weather_app for you to plan your trip to Hawaii.

-I used Flask API based on the queries i have developed above.
+I used Flask API to develop this app and employed the queries i used above.

 This app will enable you to query the dataset for -